 Lyon Old Town is a Renaissance district at the foot of the Fourvière Hill.
 With its paved old streets, colourful façades and secret passageways (les Traboules), the Vieux-Lyon was a key element in getting the city listed as a World Heritage Site by Unesco.
 The historical area has remained almost intact for centuries thanks to French government policy in the 1960s.
-In fact, the Lyon Old Town is my favourite part of town… and I’m very pleased to reveal it to you!
+In fact, Lyon Old Town is my favourite part of town… and I’m very pleased to reveal it to you!
 Let’s start the visit!

 Lyon Old Town: what is it?